jeffreynerona/basic-react-tutorial/README.md

 You will also see any lint errors in the console.

 #### Try editing some files
-To get started, open app.js with your favorite editor We're building our own app so delete everything inside return() Then add a div with className .my-app
+To get started, open app.js with your favorite editor<br>
+We're building our own app so delete everything inside return()<br>
+Then add a div with className .my-app
 ```
 class App extends Component {